Multi-Scale Coarse-to-Fine Segmentation for Screening Pancreatic Ductal Adenocarcinoma: The Segmentation-for-Classification Approach

 \subsection{Testing: Coarse-to-Fine Segmentation with Post-Processing}

-The first goal in the testing stage is to perform the pancreas and tumor segmentation.
+The first goal is to perform the pancreas and tumor segmentation.
 We first slide a $64^3$ window in the entire CT volume.
-The spatial stride is $20$ along three axes, which is chosen to limit the average testing time for each case within $11$ minutes.
+The spatial stride is $20$ along three axes, which is chosen to have the average testing time for each case within $11$ minutes on a TITAN Xp GPU.
 Based on the {\em coarse} segmentation, we compute the ROI, {\em i.e.}, the smallest box covering all pancreas and tumor voxels padded by $32$, and crop the CT image accordingly.
 Then, we scan the ROI with sliding windows of $32^3$ and $16^3$ voxels, and the strides are set to be $10$ and $5$, respectively.
 We do not run the two small networks on the entire volume because it can easily hallucinate tumors in the background regions.
 In addition, shrinking the scanning region for the $32^3$ and $16^3$ networks leads to a significant speedup in the testing process.
 The predictions of three networks are averaged into final segmentation.

 Then, based on the segmentation mask, we classify each volume as normal or abnormal.
 Advised by the radiologists who desire the classification result to be explainable, we do not formulate the classifier $c\!\left(\cdot\right)$ as another deep network, but use a simple, non-parametrized approach to filter out the outliers.
 We construct a graph on all voxels predicted as {\em normal pancreas} or {\em tumor}.
 Each voxel is a node, and there exists an edge between the adjacent voxels (each voxel is adjacent to $6$ neighbors).
 We compute all connected component in the graph.
 A component is preserved if it is larger than $20\%$ of the maximal connected component, otherwise it is removed, {\em i.e.}, all voxels within this component are predicted as {\em background}.

-Finally, a volume is predicted as PDAC if at least $K$ voxels are predicted as tumor.
-In practice, we set ${K}={50}$.
-It is worth noting that our method is not sensitive to $K$.
-Even setting ${K}={1500}$ dose not change our results and observations too much.
+To obtain our final goal, a volume is predicted as PDAC if at least $K$ voxels are predicted as tumor.
+In practice, we empirically set ${K}={50}$.